ooni/probe-cli/DESIGN.md

 ## State and configuration directory

 This is `$HOME/.ooni` in all systems.
-The `ooniprobe --batch info` command can tell you the precise path on your system.
+The `ooniprobe --batch info` command can tell you the precise path on your system, subject to the override caused by the `OONI_HOME` environment variable.

 The state and configuration directory contains: